 There has been an increasing number of fake business accounts too.
 People might set up a page using a company name and logo.
 It's common for these scam pages to try and get personal details out of people, such as encouraging people to fill out data capture forms, often under the guise of pretending there is a prize draw or fee gift.
 Most business accounts are verified and will have a blue tick, although it's worth knowing business with a lot of brands under their name are often have a limited amount of verified account they can have, for example the main Saga page is verified but the Saga Holidays account is not.
 In these cases use your judgement and be on the lookout for red flags such as poor spelling and grammar, unusual or irrelevant posts, a small amount of followers or

 You can follow the official Saga Facebook page here and the official Saga Twitter account here.

-Avoid clicking on links in messages, tweets, posts, and online advertising.
+Avoid clicking on links in messages, tweets, posts, and online advertising when they come from accounts you don't know or trust.
 These may be links to viruses or other forms of malicious content.